Sam Pearson (footballer): Career

 On 6 March 2021, Pearson made his debut for Bristol City in the Championship as a substitute in a 2–0 defeat against Queens Park Rangers.

 On 21 January 2022, Pearson joined Scottish Championship side Inverness Caledonian Thistle on loan for the remainder of the 2021–22 season.
 He left the club on 1 April 2022 due to a family bereavement and returned to his parent club.

 On 28 July 2022, Pearson joined National League side Yeovil Town on an initial one-month loan deal.
 On 24 August, the loan spell was extended until January 2023.
 In January 2023, Pearson joined League Two club AFC Wimbledon on loan until the end of the season.

+In January 2024, Pearson left Bristol City following the mutual termination of his contract.
+On 18 January 2024, he returned to now National League South club Yeovil Town, signing a permanent deal with the club.
+On 20 January 2024, Pearson scored on his returning debut for the Glovers against Hemel Hempstead Town.
+At the end of the 2023–24 season, Pearson signed a new one-year contract at Yeovil Town to extend his stay at the club.
+On 16 October 2024, Pearson left Yeovil Town following the mutual termination of his contract due to personal reasons.

+Following his departure from Yeovil Town, Pearson signed for National League South side Weston-super-Mare.

+In November 2025, Pearson signed for National League side Eastleigh on a permanent deal for an undisclosed fee.